draydeer/deep-validator/readme.md

 });
 ```

-The validation flow can also be built with the flow builder which provides classic fluent interface definition syntax.
+The validation flow list can also be built with the flow builder which provides a classic fluent interface definition syntax.

 ```javascript```
 var validator = new DeepValidator({